gitter-badger/linearMath/README.md

 ```

-#####GetQuaternionAngle - Returns the angle of a quaternion
+#####GetQuaternionAngle - Returns the angle between two quaternions
 ```
-x - x component of a quaternion y - y component of a quaternion z - z component of a quaternion w - w component of a quaternion
+x1 - x component of a quaternion1
+y1 - y component of a quaternion1
+z1 - z component of a quaternion1
+w1 - w component of a quaternion1

+x2 - x component of a quaternion2
+y2 - y component of a quaternion2
+z2 - z component of a quaternion2
+w2 - w component of a quaternion2
 ```

 #####GetAxisOfRotation - Returns the axis of rotation of a quaternion